ypriverol/github-paper/document/manuscript.md

-It allows anyone to develop and test novel features with existing code and offers the possibility of contributing novel features, bug fixes, and improvements to documentation back into the original upstream project (requested by opening an _pull request_), repository and becoming a contributor.
+It allows anyone to develop and test novel features with existing code and offers the possibility of contributing novel features, bug fixes, and improvements to documentation back into the original upstream project (requested by opening an _pull request_) repository and becoming a contributor.
 Forking a repository and providing pull requests constitutes a simple method for collaboration inside loosely defined teams and over more formal organizational